fmcwradar/Microwave_Imaging/README.md

 # V02

-For the image generation with the FMCW radar system you have to run the file `Calculate_Radar_Image.py`.
+For the image generation with the FMCW radar system, you have to run the file `Calculate_Radar_Image.py`.
 The input data for `Calculate_Radar_Image.py` are `.csv` files that contain the output data of the radar system that was recorded using an oscilloscope.
 This includes the time values, the I-part of the IF signal and the Q-part of the IF signal.
 In the variable 'path' you just have to specfiy the folder with your `.csv` files.
 The name of the file indicates the measurement position in mm, e.g. `0.0_0.0.csv`, `0.0_10.0.csv`, `0.0_20.0.csv` and so on.

 After the calculation of the image is completed, a subfolder is created in the "Pickle_Files" directory.
 The name of the subfolder is the date and time when the image was completed.
 This folder contains the final images a pickle files.
 Additionally, there is a logfile in which all the used settings are stored.
 The images is also saved as .png.
 The path of the image is specified in `Calculate_Radar_Image.py`.